 I first saw Larry Cedar solo onstage in American Fiesta and similarly delighted in his work with director Thomas Bigley as the titular character in King Lear.
 This team now reunites (with assistance from Nick Neidorf who provides original music and sound design) to create Orwellian, a production that dramatizes three of George Orwell’s most famous works: Down and Out in Paris and London (1933), Animal Farm (1945), and Nineteen Eighty-Four (1949).
 Cedar is also credited with adapting the books for stage.

 It would seem quite a task to make Orwellian fresh and original, especially since “Orwellian” is now a phrase that is, itself, a common figure of speech.
 For example, despite Orwell’s basing Nineteen Eighty-Four on Soviet Union society, his ideas are ubiquitous in describing today’s America.
 Is not the spying telescreen merely the laptop or smartphone with which we access the Internet?
 Are we at war with Eastasia or Eurasia?
 Ever see Sean Hannity and his ilk provide a convincing, and expedient, flip-flopping to justify government policy for political purposes?
 The Two Minutes Hate?
 What else to call the replacement of news with angry punditry on the cable networks?
-We might as well add “Public is Private” as the new 4th slogan of the Party.
+We might as well add “Private is Public” as the new 4th slogan of the Party.
 It is therefore entirely reasonable that this production assumes (and will get) from its audience at least a passing knowledge of the general Orwellian themes.

 The show opens strongly with Cedar, as Orwell, dramatizing a famous passage from Down and Out outlining his harried life working in a Parisian restaurant kitchen.
 This is solo showmanship at its finest: Cedar seamlessly slips into accents at breakneck speed as he portrays Orwell and co-workers, all the while providing a convincing pantomime to thoroughly illustrate the story without the aid of props and with only the barest of sets.
 Within a few minutes, Cedar has disappeared entirely and left us with the embodiment of Orwell himself.
 And a playful, rascally (if somewhat work exhausted), fully human Orwell at that.